patriciogonzalezvivo/bootcamp2013_code/07_29_Mon/WhyIsCodeAwesome.md

 * Code have been around for a while.
 It's essentially recipes for dealing with information.
 Law, religious, architecture, music, cartography, etc ( show maps and diagrams )

-* Look around and see how much of our every-day life is using by code, algorithms or database?
+* Look around and see how much of our every-day life is using by code, algorithms or database? (subway, elevators, shopping, hospitals, schools, cellphones, death forms  )

 * We become users and technology a black box.
-Most of us have a very superficial understanding of what happens behind an email, a google search, pressing a button on an elevator, etc.
+Most of us have a very superficial understanding of what happens behind an email, a google search, pressing a button on an elevator, etc. (Catalina thesis)

-* How we can be critical about the world and make right interventions if we don't understand what moves the pulls behind curtains.
+* How we can be critical about the world and make right interventions if we don't understand what moves the pulls behind curtains ???

-* As designers/artists part of our job is to know the rules, play with them, expose them or blend them.
+* As designers/artists part of our job is to know the rules, play with them, expose them or blend them. ( avatar blenders )

 * Knowing code today is the equivalent of learning sociology, printmaking, alchemy or mathematics.
 It give us the power to understand how the world around is constructed and how it works.

 * Gives us the power to stop been users and jump to been makers.
 Active participants, those how put discussions over the table.
 Ironworkers to forge a bright tomorrow.